 e.g. if you want to test a new version of the gdb extension shipped with CPython.

-The described debugging technique is only feasible for the CPython interpreter as is, as the gdb extension is specifically written to introspect the state of CPython internals (e.g. PyEval_EvalFrameEx calls).
+The described debugging technique is only feasible for the CPython interpreter, as the gdb extension is specifically written to introspect the state of CPython internals (e.g. PyEval_EvalFrameEx calls).

 For Jython you could probably use standard tools for debugging of JVM applications, e.g. VisualVM.